fastify/fastify/docs/Decorators.md

 This api allows you to add new properties to the Fastify instance, a property value is not restricted to be a function, could also be an object or a string for example.

-*Note that `decorate` will add new properties to the Fastify instance, not Reply or Request objects.*
+*Note that `decorate` will add new properties to the Fastify instance, not Reply or Request objects;  future versions of Fastify will support that.*

 <a name="usage"></a>
 ### Usage